 Interim Sessions

 Interim Sessions of the WG, TGs, SGs, and SCs are scheduled by the respective groups no later than the end of the prior Plenary Session.
-A WG Interim Session is held between 802 Plenary Sessions (see Figure 4).
+A WG Interim Session is held between IEEE 802 Plenary Sessions (see Figure 4).
 Additional sessions may be scheduled as needed to conduct business of the WG, TGs, SGs and/or SCs.
 The date, time, and place (for in-person sessions) of the session(s) shall be approved by the WG and announced at the WG closing plenary meeting and entered in the minutes of the WG session.

 Figure 4 – Typical 802.15 WG Meetings during an In-Person Interim Session